 I have a post in the pipeline about what it’s like to grow up in Las Vegas.
 I have been distracted by a more pressing topic: what it’s like to grow up in a public education system recently deemed the worst in the nation, so bad that parents are considering moving out of state to avoid the horrors of watching their child be instructed in algebra by a homicidal maniac.
-(In Mr. Matthias’s defense, he didn’t become a homicidal maniac until well after he left his position at LVA.
+(In my Algebra II Honors teacher’s defense, he didn’t become a homicidal maniac until well after he left his position at LVA.
 That said, I did once witness him throw a roll of toilet paper at a student.)

 I’m pretty forthright about the fact that the Clark County School District is a facsimile of a sham and that I learned next to nothing during the thirteen years I spent in school there.
 (Except how to build a bridge out of toothpicks, but I think I’ve mentioned the bridge-building song before.)
 I graduated first in my class at the second-best public high school in the district at the time and I couldn’t tell you the first thing about any of the scientific disciplines… also, I drew pictures of the word problems on the A.P.
 Calculus exam instead of solving them because I lost hope after integrals came on the scene.
 I shouldn’t be the valedictorian of ANYTHING except the Class of Crossword Puzzle Solving and Making Up Legitimate-Sounding Words.
 Yet there I was, at the graduation of the class of 2007, speechifying like I had learned how to balance chemical equations or read Julius Caesar in its entirety.
 I guess I got an early start in learning how to bullshit.